loopbackio/loopback4-example-shopping/README.md

 ## Models

-This app has five models:
+This app has the following models:

 1. `User` - representing the users of the system.
+2. `UserCredentials` - representing sensitive credentials like a password.
-2. `Product` - a model which is mapped to a remote service by `services/recommender.service`.
+3. `Product` - a model which is mapped to a remote service by `services/recommender.service`.
-3. `ShoppingCartItem` - a model for representing purchases.
+4. `ShoppingCartItem` - a model for representing purchases.
-4. `ShoppingCart` - a model to represent a user's shopping cart, can contain many items (`items`) of the type `ShoppingCartItem`.
+5. `ShoppingCart` - a model to represent a user's shopping cart, can contain many items (`items`) of the type `ShoppingCartItem`.
-5. `Order` - a model to represent an order by user, can have many products (`products`) of the type `ShoppingCartItem`.
+6. `Order` - a model to represent an order by user, can have many products (`products`) of the type `ShoppingCartItem`.

 `ShoppingCart` and `Order` are marked as belonging to the `User` model by the